ahmedalsudani/sync-video/readme.md

 - Change behavior so that syncVideo is a function that takes a video element and syncs that
+- If seeking to the same spot: seek
+- Change behavior so they're all unique events (fixes above)

 Copyright 2014 Ahmed Al-Sudani